 The Finance Department staff continuously strives to ensure the integrity of the financial information provided to elected officials, management and staff, and the public.
-I would like to thank the entire Finance Department; especially the Accounting Manager Hrant Manuelian, the Senior Accountant Daniel Zepeda, and the Accountants Phat Nguyen and Susan Delirio.
-They worked tirelessly with our new auditors White Nelson Diehl Evans to complete the audit and this report.
+I would like to thank the entire Finance Department; especially the Accounting Manager Hrant Manuelian, the Senior Accountant Daniel Zepeda, and the Accountants Phat Nguyen, Susan Delirio, and Claudia Buenrostro.
 I would like to thank the Directors and Analysts of the City's departments for all the information they patiently provided.
 Finally, I would like to thank the Mayor, the members of the City Council, the City Treasurer, the City Clerk, the City Manager, and the City Attorney for their support towards conducting the financial operations of the City in a fiscally responsible manner.